 We do not have experience in manufacturing commercial supplies of our potential products, nor do we currently have sufficient facilities to manufacture our potential products on a commercial scale.
 To obtain regulatory approvals and to create capacity to produce our products for commercial sale at an acceptable cost, we will need to improve and expand our existing manufacturing capabilities.
-We currently plan to improve our existing manufacturing plant in order to manufacture initial commercial supplies of certain products, including at least Zamyl.
-Our ability to file for, and to obtain, regulatory approval for Zamyl, as well as the timing of such filing, will depend on our ability to successfully improve our existing manufacturing plant.
+We are currently improving our existing manufacturing plant in order to manufacture initial commercial supplies of certain products.
+Our ability to file for, and to obtain, regulatory approvals for such products, as well as the timing of such filings, will depend on our ability to successfully improve our existing manufacturing plant.
 We may be unable to do so, or to obtain regulatory approval or to successfully produce commercial supplies on a timely basis.
-Failure to do so could delay commercialization of this product.
+Failure to do so could delay commercialization of our products.

-In addition, we plan to construct a new commercial manufacturing plant.
-When we implement these plans we will incur substantial costs.
+In addition, we have begun construction of a new commercial manufacturing plant.
+As we implement these plans, we will incur substantial costs.
 Any construction or other delays could impair our ability to obtain necessary regulatory approvals and to produce adequate commercial supplies of our potential products on a timely basis.
 Failure to do so could delay commercialization of some of our products and could impair our competitive position.